SocietyForArtisticResearch/rc-pandoc-help/01-02-C-Media-Repository.md

 You can create a new set by clicking "create set" button (located on top).

-To add media to a set, open the set, and click "select media".
+To add media to a set, open the set by clicking it, and click "select media".

 ![a media set](images/media-set.png "a media set with 4 items")